kescondo/kescondo.github.io/README.md

 # kescondo.github.io
 ### Portfolio
 - 😄 Hello!
-I'm Kristina (she/her), and I recently finished up my program at Tech Elevator, a 14-week in-person full-stack coding bootcamp.
+I'm Kristina (she/her), and I finished up my program at Tech Elevator, a 14-week in-person full-stack coding bootcamp, last December.
 I'm interested in full-stack, front-end, or mobile development.
-- This portfolio aims to showcase my projects and coding skills, as well as reflect on my progress as I continue to improve.
+- This portfolio aims to be an introduction to my projects and coding skills, as well a living document that reflects my progress as I continue to learn and improve.
 I intentionally use Vanilla JavaScript rather than a reactive framework as a learning tool; other libraries, technologies, and frameworks will be reflected in my projects.

 ### Technology and creative works used in this portfolio
 - HTML, CSS, JavaScript